 Even the countries praising themselves for good cleanliness, efficient rubbish collection and supposedly high recycling rates, like Germany, don’t really know what to do with all their plastic waste and send it out into the world – for example to Indonesia.
 Brilliant.
 I wrote Out of sight, out of mind: Plastic waste isn’t recycled yet! a year ago and unfortunately it hasn’t changed much yet.

 Producers and politicians

 There are very innovative and responsively operating companies out there.
 But to turn the tide quickly enough, we need to transform the way everybody is producing.
-Mostly likely this will only happen based on binding political decisions, rules and regulations to force producers to use less packaging, to design products in a way that they can be recycled easily and efficiently, and to hold them accountable to take back what they have put out into the world.
+Most likely this will only happen based on binding political decisions, rules and regulations to force producers to use less packaging, to design products in a way that they can be recycled easily and efficiently, and hold them accountable to take back what they have put out into the world.

 Local trash collections organised by social initiatives such as Trash Hero are a great starting point to work together in communities.
 There are many initiatives, projects and campaigns and we are planning to take a closer look at some at a later point.
 For now, we’d like to highlight one alternative approach.
 An NGO takes the matter to court in California.

 Earth Island Institute, which filed the lawsuit, says a significant amount of the eight to 20m tons of plastic entering the Earth’s oceans annually can be traced back to a handful of companies, which rely heavily on single-use plastic packaging.

 The suit seeks to require these companies to pay to remediate the harm that plastic pollution has caused to the earth and oceans.
 It also demands these companies stop advertising products as “recyclable”, when they are, in fact, largely not recycled.Erin McCormick: Coke and Pepsi sued for creating a plastic pollution ‘nuisance’